vitesse-ftian/gpdb-build/README.md

 # gpdb-build
-To build gpdb, on a clean centos machine, make sure current user can sudo.
+To build gpdb, on a clean centos7 or ubunut16 machine, make sure current user can sudo.

 cd to this dir, do
 ```
 . ./env.sh
-bash ./bootstrap.sh
+bash ./bootstrap-xxx.sh
 bash ./build.sh
 ```